 8. Quit smoking

 Smoking is no way to get cheap life insurance.
-It’s far more expensive to be a smoker.
+Find out the cost of life insurance for smokers - It’s far more expensive to be a smoker.
 However, after one year of not smoking those rates can come back down.
 In fact, if you’ve already bought life insurance, ask for a re-qualification after one year going tobacco-free to see if you can get cheaper life insurance.
-Also, according to Health Canada’s calculator, smoking costs $2,500 per year, man, think of what compound interest could do if you invest $2,500 per year instead.
+Also, according to Health Canada’s calculator, smoking costs $2,500 per year, just think of what compound interest could do if you invest $2,500 per year instead.

 How to get cheap life insurance premiums after you buy